pasqal-io/qadence/CONTRIBUTING.md

 - If you're merely suggesting an improvement or reporting a bug, that's already excellent!
 We thank you for it.
 Your issue will be listed and, hopefully, addressed at some point.
 - However, if you're willing to be the one solving the issue, that would be even better!
 In such instances, you would proceed by preparing a [Pull Request](#submitting-a-pull-request).

-## Submitting a Pull Request
+## Submitting a pull request

-We're excited that you're eager to contribute to qadence!
+We're excited that you're eager to contribute to Qadence.
 To contribute, fork the `main` branch of qadence repository and once you are satisfied with your feature and all the tests pass create a [Pull Request](https://github.com/pasqal-io/qadence/pulls).

 Here's the process for making a contribution: